Nootropic profile

 Gotu Kola (Centella asiatica) is a traditional herb used in Chinese and Ayurvedic medicine for centuries.
 It enhances cerebral blood flow, supports memory and cognition in the elderly, and promotes calmness and emotional balance.

-The key benefits of Gotu Kola include: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.
+The main benefits people report from Gotu Kola are: Anxiety & Calm, Cognitive Enhancement, Focus, Longevity, Memory, Mood.

 Log in to leave a comment.